hyperledger/identus-mediator/TASKs.md

    - (sync) e.p.did - for any DID method that is not `did.peer`.
    - (sync) e.p.did.malformed - for any DID method malformed.
    - (sync) e.p.msg - for parsing error from the message.
+     - [QA] All parsing errors from the decrypt function
+     - [TODO] parsing for a specific data model of each protocol
    - (sync) e.p.msg.unsupported - for the message type LiveModeChange and all message that is not role of the mediator
      - [QA] MediateGrant
      - [QA] MediateDeny